Free Excel Hacks and Templates for New Business Owners

 - Link URL

 Have I convinced you of the glory of spreadsheets yet?
-Keep in mind these are just a *few* of the ways you can use spreadsheets for your new business.
-And since spreadsheets are virtually free to make, you can experiment to your heart’s content and start living your best spreadsheet life… with Cheetos.
+Keep in mind these are just a few of the ways you can use spreadsheets for your new business or startup.
+You can even use this guide to creating a business plan along with this income statement template as your resources for developing your business plan template with financial plans to track all the data and assets you’ll need for that.
+And since spreadsheets are virtually free to make, you can experiment to your heart’s content and start living your best spreadsheet life … with Cheetos.